Historic Environment Advice and Guidance

 The County Council's Historic Environment Service gives advice and guidance on the historic environment to a wide range of customers.
 These include planners and developers, landowners, national agencies and organisations, local societies, students and individual members of the public.

 Historic Environment Planning Advice and Curatorial Services

 We are changing the way we offer support to developers to meet planning requirements and introducing charged-for curatorial service for archaeological contractors; please see below for a background to planning advice and the historic environment.
-All requests for advice and curatorial services will now need to be submitted and paid-for online via our 'Developer Online Advice / Data Request Form'.
+All requests for advice and curatorial services will now need to be submitted and paid-for online via our 'Developer Online Advice / Data Request Form', scroll to the bottom of the page and select ‘Developer Advice Online Form’.
 Requests for Historic Environment Record (HER) searches can also be submitted online via this form (for more details see our HER webpage).
 Below is a summary of the planning and curatorial services we provide:

 Planning Advice Service